 “Given that US Black women, regardless of their own education or income, are more likely to reside in disadvantaged neighborhoods, this factor may contribute to racial disparities in incidence of ER- breast cancer and TNBC,” Palmer said.

 Palmer JR. Neighborhood-level and individual-level psychosocial stressors and risk of breast cancer incidence among Black women.
-Philadelphia, PA: 15th AACR Conference on the Science of Cancer Health Disparities in Racial/Ethnic Minorities and the Medically Underserved; September 18, 2022.
+Presented in Philadelphia, PA at the 15th AACR Conference on the Science of Cancer Health Disparities in Racial/Ethnic Minorities and the Medically Underserved; September 18, 2022.